COSC3020/isomorphism-nodes-vijaykodru/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-According to te defination of isomorphism, for two graphs to be isomorphic there must exist a one to one and onto function meaning a bijection function.
-Now to prove that two graphs are not isomorphic if they do not have the same number of nodes let's consider two graphs G1 and G2.
-Let's say that G1 has 3 vertices and G2 has 4 fours vertices now for them to show a one to one function we need to be able to match every vertice in G1 to a unique vertice in G2.
-As we continue to do this, we will run out of vertices in G1 resulting in some vertices in G2 not matched up with any vertices.
-This does not prove the one to one function and the onto function resulting in the graphs to be not isomorphic.
-This is the same result when we consider 4 vertices in G1 and 3 vertices in G2. as we will run out of vertices in G2 for the vertices in G1 to be matched.
+For G1 and G2  to be isomorphic, there must exist a one to one and a onto function meaning a bijection to exists between them.
+For the one to one function to exist we should be able to uniquley map every vertice in G1 to G2.
+And for the onto function we must be able to map every vertice in G1 to G2.
+Now lets say that G1 has n number of vertices and G2 has m number of vertices and n > m. if we start mapping vertices from G1 to G2, we will eventually run out of vertices in G2 because m is less than n making the graphs not one to one because some of the vertices in G1 will be matched to vertices in G2 that are already matched previously.
+On the other hand if we consider G1 with n vertices and G2 with m vertices where n < m.
+This will result in running out of vertices in G1 because n is less than m leaving some vetices in G2 to be matched to already match vertices previously.
+Both the scenarios result in a onto function but not a one to one function making no bijection exists between the graphs.

+Therefore by the above proof we can say that two graphs are not isomorphic if they do not have the same number of nodes.

 Reference:

 https://www2.math.upenn.edu/~mlazar/math170/notes05-2.pdf

 https://courses.grainger.illinois.edu/cs173/sp2024/ALL-lectures/Lectures/graphs1.html

+isomorphism-nodes-IshitaPatel18